samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 Have you ever struggled with integrating UI components implemented for different JavaScript frameworks or libraries, say for example *Angular* or *React* or *Vue* or whatever?
 Are you tired to reimplement the same UI component for each new framework or library?
 Do you know that a solution to this problem has already existed for some years?
 It is called [Web Components](https://www.webcomponents.org/).

-Web Components are a set of [standard specifications](https://www.webcomponents.org/specs) that allow to create custom and reusable components by simply using HTML, CSS and JavaScript.
-In other words, Web Components allow you to define new custom HTML tags and behaviours by using standard technologies.
+Web Components are a set of [standard specifications](https://www.webcomponents.org/specs) that allow you to create custom and reusable components by simply using HTML, CSS, and JavaScript.
+In other words, Web Components allow you to define new custom HTML tags and behaviors by using standard technologies.
 These custom components should be natively supported by any Web browser, regardless the framework you are using to build your Web pages or your Web application.
 This should be the end of any JavaScript library interoperability nightmare, but... but there are still a few problems: mainly [the browser support for all the features](https://caniuse.com/#search=web%20component) and the low level of Web Components APIs.

 ## How Stencil Fits in the Web Components World

 In past years a few libraries tried to remedy these Web Component problems providing a higher level of abstraction and filling the browser's lack of support regarding some basic features.
 Among others, [Polymer](https://www.polymer-project.org/) and [X-Tag](https://x-tag.github.io/) helped many developers to adopt Web Components in their projects.

 In [August 2017 the Ionic team announced](https://www.youtube.com/watch?v=UfD-k7aHkQE) [Stencil.js](https://stenciljs.com), a performant compiler that generates Web Components by combining the best concepts of the most popular UI JavaScript frameworks and libraries.
 Unlike *Polymer* and *X-Tag*, *Stencil* is not another library that allows you to use Web Components in your project.
 It is a building tool that allows you to use a high-level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
-The compiled code runs in all major browsers, since Stencil uses a small polyfill only on browsers that lack some needed features.
+The compiled code runs in all major browsers since Stencil uses a small polyfill only on browsers that lack some needed features.

 {% include tweet_quote.html quote_text="The @stenciljs library is building tool that facilitates the creation of web components that you can use with @reactjs and @angular." %}